Delaire/CustomRateMyApp-Universal/README.md

 I will try to add more tutorial on how i use different components in Windows Phone, Windows Store and Universal Windows Apps Damien

+License

+This project is licensed under the MIT license.